-The information in this prospectus is not complete and may be changed Wernay not sell these securities until the registration statement filed with the U.S. Securities and Exchange Commission is effective.
-This prospectus is not properties and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information in this prospectus is not complete and may be changed.
+We may not sell these securities until the registration statement filed with the U.S. Securities and Exchange Commission is effective.
+This prospectus is not another to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.